 Whatever reason you choose to work out at home, whether it’s moving your cycling habit indoors over the winter, or just wanting to lose some weight and build your cardio fitness in the comfort of your own home, there are plenty of exercise bikes to choose from.
 If you’re feeling overwhelmed by all the options, don’t worry, because our handy guide here will help you decide which type of exercise bike you need, plus we’ll help you narrow down your choices.

 While cycling isn’t the only way you can train indoors - you can run on a treadmill, for instance - it is the most interesting, thanks to the variety of virtual platforms available that help you recreate that outdoor cycling sensation.
-Platforms like Zwift, Sufferfest and TrainingPeaks, among others, can help transform a boring indoor cycling session into something that’s both fun and rewarding.
+Platforms like Zwift, Sufferfest, and TrainingPeaks, among others, can help transform a boring indoor cycling session into something that’s both fun and rewarding.

 How to choose an exercise bike

 First things first, you should know that cheaper exercise bikes don’t feel like riding a real bike.
 If you want a realistic feeling, then you’d be better off with a turbo trainer.
-However if you just want to get moving while at home, whether it’s a pre-work blast, a lunchtime break from the desk, or even a desk-based bike that allows you to pedal while you work, this list has got your covered.
+However, if you just want to get moving while at home, whether it’s a pre-work blast, a lunchtime break from the desk, or even a desk-based bike that allows you to pedal while you work, this list has got you covered.
 There are a lot of options out there.